reergymerej/virtual-drill-sergeant/README.md

 ## Problems

-I'm not getting messages anymore.
+  "providerResponse": "Phone is currently unreachable/unavailable",

+  How do we get around this?

 ## Wishlist

+* Provide some sort of goals or benchmarks or something so you can see your improvement over time.

+* Add some way for the commands to increase in intensity over time.

-I want to group commands so I can turn the groups on/off easily.
+* I want to group commands so I can turn the groups on/off easily.

+* Add a way to provide feedback/wishlist/problems in the UI for easy feedback.

 * Separate dev/prod environments.